AbsaOSS/spline-python-agent/README.md

 The goal is to create a module that would act as a wrapper around a user Python code, that would execute it in a lineage trackable manner.
-The main idea is that the user would create a function, e.g. `my_data_transform`, that would accept input and output data source definitions as function arguments, and it would execute some logic reading the data from input sources, transforming it in some way and writing the result into the output.
-Then instead of executing that function directly, the user would call Spline Python agent and pass the function as a callback parameter along with the concrete input and output data source definitions.
+The main idea is that the user would create a function, e.g. `my_awesome_function`, that accepts input and output data source definitions as function arguments, and it would execute some logic reading the data from input sources, transforming it in some way and writing the result into the output.
+Then, in order to track lineage, the user would decorate that function with the Spline Python agent decorators and execute the function as usual.
-The Agent would then inspect the given function and the input/output definitions, execute the function, take some stats, create a lineage metadata and send it to the Spline server in a similar way the [Spark Agent](https://github.com/AbsaOSS/spline-spark-agent) does it.
+The Agent would then intercept the call, inspect the given function and the input/output definitions, execute the function, take some stats, create a lineage metadata and send it to the Spline server in a similar way the [Spark Agent](https://github.com/AbsaOSS/spline-spark-agent) does it.
 So that the lineage tracking process would be as seamless and non-intrusive to the user code as possible in Python.

-Example:
+### Example

 ```python
 import spline_agent